Touch The Untouchable YKTTW Discussion

 - The Lord of the Rings: In Return of the King, Aragorn can parry an attack from the leader of the Army of the Dead with Anduril, though this has more to do with Aragorn's (and Anduril's) connection to the one who laid their curse than anything else.

-- In Dungeons & Dragons, Ghost Touch items (most commonly weapons and armor) have this effect.
+- Ghost Touch items (most commonly weapons and armor) have this effect.
 Magical attacks can harm incorporeal beings, but have only a 50% chance of working each time.

-- In Pathfinder the latter clause is changed so that magical attacks always work, but deal 50% damage.
+- In Pathfinder, magical attacks always work, but deal 50% damage.

 - Force effects (such as forcecage and magic missile) are even better as they extend into the Ethereal Plane, allowing them to affect even ghosts that aren't physically manifesting.

-- In earlier editions mixing gorgon's blood into the mortar used to create a building prevents creatures on the Ethereal and Astral planes (who were intangible WRT the Prime Material Plane) from passing through its walls.
+- Mixing gorgon's blood into the mortar used to create a building prevents creatures on the Ethereal and Astral planes (who were intangible WRT the Prime Material Plane) from passing through its walls.